poum/cucumber-json2report/README.md

 * it does'nt display embeddings
 * it's not really customizable and the templates used are pretty 'complexes' and redundants, and are full of style elements
-* I don't like the graph used (flash and another raw one).
+* I don't like the graph used (flash and another master one).
 * it need mvn each time the report need to be re-generated

 My first idea was to localize the cucmber-reporting templates and to propose extjs charts.
 But I've found